-In October 2019, we entered into offer letter with Dr. Dummer, which governs the terms of his employment with us.
+In July 2020, we entered into an offer letter with Mr. Santos, which governs the terms of his employment with us.
 The offer letter provides for an initial annual base salary, eligibility to receive an annual performance-based bonus, based on the attainment of corporate objectives to be determined and approved by us, and eligibility to participation the Company's Executive Severance Plan (as discussed below).
-Pursuant to his offer letter, Dr. Dummer received a one-time cash signing bonus of \$100,000, which was subject to a repayment condition in the event of his voluntary termination during the first 12 months of his employment.
-Pursuant to his offer letter, Dr. Dummer was also entitled to receive time and performance-based option grants, which were granted to him on November 18, 2019.
-Additionally, Dr. Dummer is eligible to participate in the employee benefit plans generally available to our employees.
+Pursuant to his offer letter, Mr. Santos received a one-time cash signing bonus of \$50,000, which was subject to a repayment condition in the event of his voluntary termination during the first 12 months of his employment.
+Pursuant to his offer letter, Mr. Santos' 2020 bonus was calculated based on his annualized base salary, and he was also entitled to receive time and performance-based option grants, which were granted to him on August 19, 2020.
+Additionally, Mr. Santos is eligible to participate in the employee benefit plans generally available to our employees.

-On January 24, 2018, we established the Executive Severance Plan (the "Severance Plan"), modifying our pre-existing December 17, 2007 severance plan.
-The Severance Plan provides for the payment of certain benefits to certain eligible employees serving as an executive officer at the time of termination, which includes the Named Executive Officers, in exchange for an effective release of claims if such officer's employment with us is involuntarily terminated by us or our successor without Cause (as defined in the Severance Plan) or due to a Resignation for Good Reason (as defined in the Severance Plan), in two scenarios, one, within 18 months following the effective date of a Change of Control (or "CoC", as defined in the Severance Plan), and another without a CoC.
+Our Executive Severance Plan (the "Severance Plan"), provides for the payment of certain benefits to certain eligible employees serving as an executive officer at the time of termination, which includes the Named Executive Officers, in exchange for an effective release of claims if such officer's employment with us is involuntarily terminated by us or our successor without Cause (as defined in the Severance Plan) or due to a Resignation for Good Reason (as defined in the Severance Plan), in two scenarios, one, within 18 months following the effective date of a Change of Control (or "CoC", as defined in the Severance Plan), and another without a CoC.

-The CoC severance compensation, or "double-trigger" plan, includes: a lump sum cash severance payment calculated using a multiple of the aggregate amount of the eligible employee's defined "Base Salary" (which is equal to the greater of such eligible employees base salary in effect immediately prior to the CoC or the termination) and the average percentage of the target bonus earned over the previous two years applied to the current target bonus (referred to as the "Eligible Bonus").
+The CoC severance compensation, or "double-trigger" plan, includes: a lump sum cash severance payment calculated using a multiple of the aggregate amount of the eligible employee's defined "Base Salary" (which is equal to the greater of such eligible employees' base salary in effect immediately prior to the CoC or the termination) and the average percentage of the target bonus earned over the previous two years applied to the current target bonus (referred to as the "Eligible Bonus").
 The multiple ranges from 2.0 for senior vice presidents to 2.5 for any executive vice presidents and the Chief Executive Officer; certain health care benefits, (COBRA payments), for up to 18 months; acceleration of all equity awards held; and, extension of the post-termination exercise period of any then-outstanding stock options to be one year, so long as the options are not yet expired.
-The non-CoC severance compensation, or "single-trigger" plan includes: a cash severance in an amount equal to the base salary for 12 months for senior and executive vice presidents, and 18 months for the CEO (each, the "Severance Period"); certain health care benefits, (COBRA payments), for up to the applicable Severance Period; acceleration of time-based equity awards in an amount that would have vested during the applicable Severance Period; and extension of the post-termination exercise and performance stock vesting period of any then-outstanding stock options to be 24 months for senior and executive vice presidents, and 30 months for the CEO, so long as the options are not yet expired.
+The non-CoC severance compensation, or "single-trigger" plan includes: a cash severance in an amount equal to the base salary for 12 months for senior and executive vice presidents, and 18 months for the CEO (each, the "Severance Period"); certain health care benefits, (COBRA payments), for up to the applicable Severance Period; acceleration of time-based equity awards in an amount that would have vested during the applicable Severance Period; and extension of the post-termination exercise and performance stock vesting period of any thenoutstanding stock options to be 24 months for senior and executive vice presidents, and 30 months for the CEO, so long as the options are not yet expired.

-2019 POTENTIAL PAYMENTS UPON CHANGE IN CONTROL AND TERMINATION TABLE
+2020 POTENTIAL PAYMENTS UPON CHANGE IN CONTROL AND TERMINATION TABLE